OctiSquad/Plane-Plotter/README.md

 # Tech Stack

-PPPP utilizes only a few core technologies, in the hopes that it could potentially have the capacity to expand greatly in scale/scope.
+PPPP utilizes only a few core technologies in the hopes that it could potentially have the capacity to expand greatly in scale/scope.

 ## Frontend:
 - React-Redux w/ redux toolkit (RTK), RTK being a boilerplate handler and collection of extremely useful middleware, drastically reducing the amount of redux boilerplate to write if you understand how.
 A key example of this boiler plate distillation is the file "client/reducers/data.Slice.js", where actions, action types, and reducers are all created in the body of a createSlice function that gets exported.